Highland Lawn Cemetery

-Highland Lawn Cemetery is a city-owned rural cemetery in Terre Haute, Indiana.
+Highland Lawn Cemetery is a city-owned cemetery in Terre Haute, Indiana.
 Opened in 1884, the cemetery includes 139 acre.

 The cemetery features a Richardsonian Romanesque chapel built by architect Jesse A. Vrydaugh in 1893 for a cost of $10,000.
 In the 1980s, the chapel underwent renovation which was completed in March 1988.
 Highland Lawn also includes a bell tower built by the Heidenreich Company in 1894, a gateway arch completed by Edward Hazledine and a Colonial rest house designed by W.H.
 Floyd.

 Highland Lawn was placed on the National Register of Historic Places in 1990 for its significance in agriculture and landscaping.

 Folklore

-The cemetery is known in local folklore including the story of Stiffy Green, a taxidermied dog buried in his owner's tomb who was said to bark periodically, and of Martin Sheets, who was convinced he would be buried alive and thus installed a telephone inside of his tomb with a direct line to the cemetery's main office.
+The cemetery is known in local folklore including the story of Stiffy Green, an allegedly-taxidermied dog (actually a statue) buried in his owner's tomb who was said to bark periodically; and of Martin Sheets, who was convinced he would be buried alive and thus installed a telephone inside of his tomb with a direct line to the cemetery's main office.